 Students receiving a letter grade of C+ or below in any graduate course, or who have a cumulative GPA that drops below 3.0, will be placed on academic probation.
 They will be removed from academic probation when their cumulative GPA rises above 3.0 and they have repeated and passed any required courses for which they received an F.

 Required courses for which a student receives an F must be repeated and passed in order to graduate.
 College of Management master���s and graduate certificate students may repeat courses if they receive a grade of C or C+, upon approval of the Graduate Studies Director.
 If a course is repeated once, only the higher grade is used in computing the grade point average.
 If a course is repeated a second time, the grade point average includes grades earned in both of the repeat attempts.
 No course may be taken more than three times.

 Appeal of Removal from the Program Due to Unsatisfactory Academic Standing

 Students who are removed from the program due to unsatisfactory academic standing may appeal their removal to the College of Management Dean.
 The appeal must be made in writing and provide specific grounds for the appeal.
 The appeal is due to the Dean within 30 days of the date of the letter notifying them of the decision to remove them from the program.
 The Dean has 30 days to respond in writing to the appeal.
 Appeals received after 30 days will not be considered.

 Readmission after Dismissal

-Students who have been dismissed from a graduate program due to unsatisfactory academic standing may apply for readmission no sooner than one calendar year after the last semester of study.
-To reapply, they should submit an updated resume and a letter to the College of Management Graduate Admissions Committee indicating how they plan to successfully complete the program.
-The Admissions Committee will review these requests and respond to them in writing.
-Readmission decisions are not automatic.
+Students who have been dismissed from a graduate program may apply for readmission no sooner than one calendar year after the last semester of study.
+To reapply, they have to complete the same process that was required for their initial admission and they must meet all the requirements of the Program as of their time of readmission.
+Readmission decisions are made by the College of Management and are not automatic.